5 April, 2018

 Looking to donate blood?
 Here’s where to go and everything that you need to know before becoming a blood donor in Hong Kong

 Did you know that a single blood donation can help three or more people?
-There is no substitute for blood, and your decision can save a life, or several if its separated and used to help with specific conditions – so don’t underestimate just how much a single donation can help!
+There is no substitute for blood, and your decision can save a life, or several!
+Don’t underestimate just how much a single donation can help!

 Whether you’re thinking about donating blood for the first time, or it’s your first time in Hong Kong and you’re not sure of the procedure, the Hong Kong Red Cross Blood Transfusion Service is making it extremely easy to help those in need…

-• Make sure you get a good night’s sleep -it goes without saying that you shouldn’t book in to donate the morning after a big night in Wan Chai!
+• Make sure you get a good night’s sleep — it should go without saying that you shouldn’t book in to donate the morning after a big night in Wan Chai!

 • Have a little something to eat within four hours of donating.